Welcome to EBF 200!

 Quick Facts about EBF 200

-Farid Tayari, PhD.
-Energy Management and Policy, Department of Energy and Mineral Engineering, The Pennsylvania State University
+Christopher J. Jablonowski, PhD.
+Adjunct, Energy Business and Finance, Department of Energy and Mineral Engineering, The Pennsylvania State University

 Barry Posner, PhD.
 Adjunct Instructor, John A. Dutton e-Education Institute, The Pennsylvania State University